vrtmrz/obsidian-tagfolder/updates.md

+## 0.18.12

+### Fixes

+- Support the click-to-search function in the attribute list (#98, #128)
+  - Thank you for your contribution, @sunzhi0000-sys!

+### Improved
+- Dependencies are updated to the latest version.
+- Small minor improvements have been made.

 ## 0.18.11

 Since 0.18.11, I have written this changelog as same as the Self-hosted LiveSync.
 It is quite useful for us.